OpenBB-finance/OpenBB/README.md

 If you'd like to see a video recording of the installation process, @JohnnyDankseed has made one available [here](https://www.youtube.com/watch?v=-DJJ-cfquDA).

-The user @mchow01 has made available a tutorial on [how to run the terminal on an Apple M1](https://mchow01.github.io/macos/system/gamestonk/2021/05/27/gamestonk-terminal-m1.html).

 This project supports Python 3.7, 3.8 and 3.9.

 Our current recommendation is to use this project with Anaconda's Python distribution - either full [__Anaconda3 Latest__](https://repo.anaconda.com/archive/) or [__Miniconda3 Latest__](https://repo.anaconda.com/archive/).
 Several features in this project utilize Machine Learning.
 Machine Learning Python dependencies are optional.
 If you decided to add Machine Learning features at a later point, you will likely have better user experience with Anaconda's Python distribution.